openrewrite/rewrite-docs/authoring-recipes/modifying-methods-with-javatemplate.md

 Note: When building a template, if you use a type that's not a base Java type, you will need to specify what package that type comes from.
 In our case, since we're adding a `Date` to the `MethodDeclaration`, we need to specify that this is a `java.util.Date` and not some other type of date.
 You can do that by adding an `imports` function with the packages for the types used in the template.
 {% endhint %}

 With that template defined, we can now use it to replace the existing parameters via the `apply()` function.
-The `apply` function expects a cursor, some coordinates (where our template should be applied), and then 0 or more optional parameters (which will replace the interpolation marker we specified earlier).
+The `apply` function expects a [cursor](/concepts-and-explanations/visitors.md#cursoring), some coordinates (where our template should be applied), and then 0 or more optional parameters (which will replace the interpolation marker we specified earlier).

-The cursor parameter will either need to be `new Cursor(...)` or `updateCursor(...)` depending on whether or not the visitor has changed the `J` class anywhere.
-In our case, we removed the `abstract` modifier and will continue to make changes to where the cursor currently is – so we will need to update the cursor accordingly rather than making a new one.
+There are three options for the cursor parameter:

+1. Use the existing cursor (`getCursor()`)
+    * The most common use case.
+Used when no changes have been made to the cursor in the visitor and when you want to access exactly what the cursor is pointing at.
+2. Make a new cursor (`new Cursor(getCursor(), ...)`)
+    * Used in situations where the existing cursor is pointing to something that doesn't match what you want to change.
+For example, if you wanted to add a new method to a class, you would `visitClassDeclaration` and the cursor would point to said `J.ClassDeclaration`.
+However, you would want to apply the template to the `J.Block` inside of the `ClassDeclaration` rather than the `ClassDeclaration` itself.
+3. Update the existing cursor (`updateCursor(...)`)
+    * Used in situations where the existing cursor no longer applies.
+For instance, in the current recipe we're working on, we removed the `abstract` modifier from the method and, if we called `getCursor()` now, it would not have those changes.
+Anytime the `J` class is modified and you want to continue making changes, you'll need to use `updateCursor()`.

+Here is what applying the above template looks like for the recipe we're writing:

 ```java
 public JavaIsoVisitor<ExecutionContext> getVisitor() {